nmstreethran/WindTurbineClassification/README.md

 **This repository is an archive of files.
-I am not working on this project at the moment.**
+I am not working on this project at the moment.
+Please submit an [issue](https://github.com/nmstreethran/WindTurbineClassification/issues) if you have any comments.**

 **Unfortunately, the datasets are proprietary and I do not own the rights to distribute them to the public.**

 ---

-# Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection: through the use of machine learning algorithms <!-- omit in toc -->
+# Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection: through the use of machine learning algorithms

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2875795.svg)](https://doi.org/10.5281/zenodo.2875795)